Warnings for Hysingla ER

 Risk Summary

-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
 Available data with HYSINGLA ER in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
 In animal reproduction studies with hydrocodone in rats and rabbits no embryotoxicity or teratogenicity was observed.
 However, reduced pup survival rates, reduced fetal/pup body weights, and delayed ossification were observed at doses causing maternal toxicity.
 In all of the studies conducted, the exposures in animals were less than the human exposure [see Data].

 Clinical Considerations

-Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.
+Use of opioid analgesics for extended period of time during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.
 Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea, and failure to gain weight.
 The onset, duration, and severity of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use, and rate of elimination of the drug by the newborn.
 Observe newborns for symptoms of neonatal opioid withdrawal syndrome and manage accordingly [see WARNINGS AND PRECAUTIONS].

 Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
 An opioid antagonist, such as naloxone, must be available for reversal of opioid-induced respiratory depression in the neonate.
 HYSINGLA ER is not recommended for use in pregnant women during or immediately prior to labor, when use of shorter-acting analgesics or other analgesic techniques are more appropriate.
 Opioid analgesics, including HYSINGLA ER, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
 However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
 Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.